OPT Communications Specialist Jobs

 Target employers with established OPT or H-1B track records

 Large PR agencies, media companies, and tech firms with in-house communications teams regularly sponsor international employees.
-Prioritizing employers who have filed H-1B petitions before signals they understand the process and won't be deterred by your visa situation.
+Prioritizing employers who have filed H-1B visa petitions before signals they understand the process and won't be deterred by your visa situation.

 Build a portfolio that demonstrates writing at a professional level